carvel-dev/ytt/docs/lang-ref-ytt-overlay.md

 Annotations on the "right-side" nodes:

 - `@overlay/match [by=matcher,expects=Int|String|List|Function,missing_ok=Bool]`
-  - valid for both map and array items
+  - valid for documents, map and array items
   - specifies how to find node on the "left-side"
   - Defaults:
     - for array items, there is no default matcher